-- then the Headmaster, working with the DSL and the Director of HR, will (as soon as possible after redeployment, resignation or dismissal) notify the Disclosure and Barring Service (PO Box 3963, Royal Wootton Bassett, SN4 4HH (03000 200 190)).
+then the Head, working with the DSL and the Director of HR, will (as soon as possible after redeployment, resignation or dismissal) notify the Disclosure and Barring Service (PO Box 3963, Royal Wootton Bassett, SN4 4HH (03000 200 190)).

-- 85. 'Ceasing to use a person's services' includes: - dismissal; - non-renewal of a fixed-term contract; - no longer engaging or refusing to engage a supply teacher provided by an agency; - terminating the placement of a student teacher or other trainee; - no longer using staff employed by contractors; - no longer using volunteers; and - withdrawal from supply teaching, contract working, initial teacher training, or volunteering.
+- 95. 'Ceasing to use a person's services' includes: - dismissal; - non-renewal of a fixed-term contract; - no longer engaging or refusing to engage a supply teacher provided by an agency; - terminating the placement of a student teacher or other trainee; - no longer using staff employed by contractors; - no longer using volunteers; and - withdrawal from supply teaching, contract working, initial teacher training, or volunteering.

-The School will not enter into settlement or compromise agreements to prevent a referral being made to the DBS when it is legally required, and it will refer to substantiated allegations in any reference provided for employment involving children or vulnerable adults.
+Where a substantiated allegation indicates that a person is not suitable for work with children, the School will not enter into settlement or compromise agreements to prevent a referral being made to the DBS when it is legally required, and will refer to the facts of substantiated allegations in any reference provided for employment involving children or vulnerable adults.

-- 86. Where a member of the teaching staff has been dismissed (or would have been dismissed if he/she had not resigned), then the Headmaster, working with the Director of HR and consulting the LADO, will consider (as required by the Education Act 2002) whether or not to refer the matter to the Teaching Regulation Agency (Cheylesmore House, 5 Quinton Road, Coventry, CV1 2WT (0207 593 5393)).
-The TRA may impose a prohibition order to prevent teachers from working in the profession following a finding of: - unacceptable professional conduct; - conduct that may bring the profession into disrepute; or - conviction, at any time, for a relevant offence.
+96. Where a member of the teaching staff has been dismissed (or would have been dismissed if he/she had not resigned), then the Head, working with the Director of HR and consulting the LADO, will consider (as required by the Education Act 2002) whether or not to refer the matter to the Teaching Regulation Agency (Cheylesmore House, 5 Quinton Road, Coventry, CV1 2WT (0207 593 5393)).
+The TRA may issue a prohibition order preventing teachers from working in the profession following a finding of:

+- unacceptable professional conduct; - conduct that may bring the profession into disrepute; or - conviction, at any time, for a relevant offence.